 Figure S4.
 Effect of Testosterone Administration on RMET Scores in Experiment 1

 Fig. S4.
-No association was found between the 2D:4D and the effect of testosterone treatments on RMET scores (calculated as the normalized difference between the post-treatment and baseline RMET score in the T group, after regressing out the effect of portion (A or B) order.
+No association was found between the 2D:4D and the effect of testosterone treatments on RMET scores (calculated as the normalized difference between the post-treatment and baseline RMET score in the testosterone group, after regressing out the effect of portion (A or B) order.
 The finding is robust to inclusion/exclusion of the latter control.

 Table S1a.
 Experiment 1: Self-reported demographic data summary (standard errors in parentheses)